sethbern/CSJava/_sources/Unit7-Arrays/topic-7-2-traversing-arrays.rst

    :feedback_c: Since the method loops from the back towards the front -15 is the last value in the array that is less than -13 and it is at index 1.
    :feedback_d: No, the method correctly starts the index at values.length - 1 and continues as long as i is greater than or equal to 0.

    Given the following code segment (which is identical to the method above) what will be returned when you execute: getIndexOfLastElementSmallerThanTarget(values,-13);

    .. code-block:: java

-      private int[ ] values = {-20, -15, 2, 8, 16, 33};
+      int[ ] values = {-20, -15, 2, 8, 16, 33};

       public static int getIndexOfLastElementSmallerThanTarget(int[ ] values, int compare) {